thomasXwang/thomasxwang.github.io/content/teaching/_index.md

       filters:
         # folders:
         #   - teaching
-        folders: [""]  # This tells Hugo to look in the current folder
+        folders: ["teaching"]  # This tells Hugo to look in the current folder

     design:
       view: article-grid